Quicr/quicr-protocol-spec/moq-arch.md

 ## QUIC Streams and Datagrams

-There and pro and cons to mapping object transport on top of streams or on top of QUIC datagrams.
+There are pro and cons to mapping object transport on top of streams or on top of QUIC datagrams.
 The working group would need to sort this out and consider the possibility of using both for different types of data and if there should be support for a semi-reliable transport of